LuckyJimJD/ProfessionalResponsibility/assets/restatement/Restatement of the Law Governing Lawyers.md

 ### Topic 2.
 Summary Of The Duties Under A Client-Lawyer Relationship

 § 16.
-A Lawyer’s Duties to a ClientIn General
+A Lawyer’s Duties to a Client—In General

 § 17.
 A Client’s Duties to a Lawyer